 Bristol Neighbourhood Moving Guide: Planning Differences That Affect Time

 Yes.
-Neighbourhood layout in Bristol changes moving time because parking access, housing density and building layout control loading speed and van positioning, which directly affects total duration.
+Neighbourhood layout in Bristol changes moving time because parking access, housing density and building layout control loading speed and van positioning, which directly affects the total duration.

 How moving conditions vary across Bristol